About Lauren Jonas | Charleston Fine Art Wedding Photographer

 A B O U T L J

-Lauren Jonas is a destination fine art wedding photographer based in Charleston, South Carolina, documenting refined, emotionally layered celebrations since 2013.
+Lauren Jonas is a destination fine art wedding photographer based in Charleston, South Carolina, documenting refined and deeply personal celebrations since 2013.

-Her work has been featured in Martha Stewart Weddings, BRIDES, Southern Bride, and Columbia Metropolitan Magazine, and she is trusted by discerning couples hosting celebrations throughout Charleston and destinations worldwide.
+Featured in Martha Stewart Weddings, BRIDES, Southern Bride, and Columbia Metropolitan Magazine, Lauren is trusted by couples hosting celebrations throughout Charleston and destinations around the world.

 and the moments beneath it